Sud-ana/tcl_scripting/README.md

       - [x] Reviewed existing procs in the utility
     - [x] SPEF file generation
     - [x] .conf file generation
-  - [ ] Generating an QOR Quality of Results check report:
+  - [ ] Generating a QOR Quality of Results check report:
+    - [ ] Understanding the parameters added in a generic industry standard QOR report
+    - [ ] Understanding the timing report files from which these are extracted to be added
+    - [ ] TCL and LINUX scripting to grep the data and add it to respective report sections.

 ## Breakdown of tasks and creating UNIX function
 First we create a command that will execute the GUI.